oscarlai1998/tp/docs/UserGuide.md

 ### Delete existing module: `delete`

 Deletes an existing module from the list of modules added via the module code.
-The delete function serves to amend any changes to the planning of the modules during the semester.
+The delete function serves to amend any changes to the planning of modules.

 > ℹ️ **Note:** The module must not be a prerequisite of another module.